FBT hot spots for 2020

 The Fringe Benefits Tax (FBT) year ends on 31 March.
-We’ve outlined the key hot spots for employers and employees.

 - Crackdown on salary sacrifice calculations